Highlights: Geneva Watch Week

 Régulateur à Tourbillon ref.
 3699 (1949):

-Five were constructed between 1958 and 1966, according to the Museum, and "two of them won the first prize in their category in the Geneva Observatory competition and all obtained first class chronometry bulletins."
-In 1958, this specific movement received a mention for First Prize in the "Bulletin de Première Classe" in Geneva.
+Patek started the production of tourbillon movements for wristwatches in the 1940s, with many of them housed in watches created specifically for the Geneva Observatory timing trials during that period.
+The specific movement for the 3699, numbered 861.115, was made by André Bornand, a master watchmaker for Patek at that time, and professor at the Geneva School of Watchmaking, who stood as one of the finest tourbillon specialists of the 20th century.
 It was not cased until 1983 and is currently housed in the Museum of Patek Philippe.
 Philippe Stern at some point in the early 1980s requested it was put in a casing and given the reference ref.
 3699 so he could wear it in 1987.

 QP with ebauche from Victorin Piguet & Co (1941):